 BioMarin received a Complete Response Letter for its BLA for valoctocogene roxaparvovec gene therapy for severe hemophilia A. Per BioMarin, “FDA concluded that the differences between Study 270-201 (Phase 1/2) and the Phase 3 study limited its ability to rely on the Phase 1/2 study to support durability of effect.”
 The Phase 3 study drug was manufactured by the to-be-marketed process, whereas the earlier study drug was investigational.
 Apparently, BioMarin did not make the case in its BLA that the formulation was “the same” for both studies, and the FDA chose not to allow the company to submit additional information for unknown reasons.
 The CRL requires the company to wait to refile until the Phase 3 study completes in November 2021.

 Whenever possible, sponsors should use the to-be-marketed formulation in Phase 1 studies so that the FDA can rely on the product when assessing the Phase 2 and 3 study results.
-Minimizing CMC changes throughout a development program and integrating CMC into the clinical program can help sponsors to avoid costly development delays.
+Minimizing chemistry, manufacturing, and controls (CMC) changes throughout a development program and integrating CMC into the clinical program can help sponsors to avoid costly development delays.

 FDA clarifies civil money penalties for ClinicalTrials.gov violations